TRAVEL | Our Annual Pilgrimage to Cornwall

 The north coast of Cornwall has some fabulous child-friendly beaches.
 Our favourite is Porthtowan Beach.
 The town itself is made up of a village shop, fish and chip shop, a couple of places to eat and drink, a surf shop and a well-kept park in the sand.

-Much less touristy than the likes of Perranporth, St Ives, Padstow etc, the vibe is chilled-out surfer cool and the beach attracts those-in-the-know and locals.
-A lot less chavs than Perranporth and Newquay and not quite as stuck up as Padstow and St. Ives.
+Much less touristy than the likes of Perranporth, St Ives, Padstow etc, the vibe is chilled-out surfer chic and the beach attracts those-in-the-know and locals.

 A COUPLE OF CHILD-FRIENDLY BAR SUGGESTIONS